bamersi/Redshift-Utilities/README.md

 # sp_compare_table

-A stored procedure for comparing any two RedShift tables or views and showing their differences.
-This creates 4 temporary tables that highlight differences between the compared tables:
+A stored procedure for comparing any two RedShift tables or views.
+This creates 4 temporary tables that highlight differences:

-1. `tmp_compare` - Side-by-side comparison with a "diff" column
+1. `tmp_compare` - Side-by-side comparison with a "diff" column flagging cases where column values are different
 2. `tmp_compare_unpivot` - Unpivoted view showing differences by column
 3. `tmp_missing_t2` - Records present in table 1 but missing from table 2
 4. `tmp_missing_t1` - Records present in table 2 but missing from table 1

-The unpivotted result (2) is useful when comparing wide datasets with many features, such as modeling datasets used for machine learning.
+The unpivotted result (2) is useful when comparing wide datasets.
 For example, say we want to compare two different versions of this dataset:

 | snapshot_date | product_key | product_status | product_cost | product_units_sold |
 |--------------|-------------|----------------|--------------|-------------------|